guynikan/schepta/packages/core/README.md

 # @schepta/core

-Core framework-agnostic rendering engine for Spectra.
+Core framework-agnostic rendering engine for schepta.
 This package provides the foundational logic for rendering JSON schemas into UI components.

 ## Installation